Lars Findsen

-Lars Johan Findsen (born 17 September 1964) is a Danish jurist and former civil servant who served as chief of the Danish Defence Intelligence Service (DDIS) from 2015 to 2020 when he was relieved of duty due to concerns from the regulatory body of the DDIS.
+Lars Johan Findsen (born 17 September 1964) is a Danish lawyer and former civil servant who served as chief of the Danish Defence Intelligence Service (DDIS) from 2015 to 2020 when he was relieved of duty due to concerns from the regulatory body of the DDIS.

 In December 2021, it surfaced that Findsen, along with three other employees of the DDIS and PET, had been arrested and remained in custody on charges of leaking classified information.
 Findsen was released from custody in February 2022 after a judge ruling, though the Prosecution Service has continued with the case and formally accused Findsen in September 2022.
 Findsen has denied that he is guilty.

+On 1 November 2023 the prosecution dropped their charges against Findsen, along with similar charges against Claus Hjort Frederiksen, after a Supreme Court ruling prevented the trial from being carried out without breaching confidentiality of classified information.

 Education and career

 Findsen obtained his secondary education at Sønderborg Gymnasium and went on to study law at the University of Copenhagen, where he graduated with a Candidate of Law in 1990.
 He chose to study law for the sole purpose of becoming a police chief.

 Findsen started his career in 1990 working in the Danish Data Surveillance Authority.
 From 1993 to 2002 he worked various positions in the Ministry of Justice.
 After leaving the Ministry of Justice and after a brief stint as chief of the civil intelligence agency of Denmark from 2002 to 2007, Findsen became department chief for the Ministry of Defence.
 He served in this position until 2015 when he was appointed chief of the Danish Defence Intelligence Service.

 In 2003 he was made a Knight of the Order of Dannebrog.